 - 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
 Turn the fuel select dial to the "GASOLINE RUN" position.

-- 4. Move the choke lever to the "CHOKE" position. - 4a.
-For restarting a warm engine, move the Choke lever to 75% of the "CHOKE" position.
+4. Move the choke lever to the "CHOKE" position.

 Electric Start